ankitnewjobs/Terraform/README.md

 # Terraform-Basic-to-Advanced-Resources
-Welcome to the Terraform Basic to Advanced Resources repository!
+Welcome to the Terraform Basic to Advanced Resources repository !

 -------------------------------------------------------------------------------------------------------